abhirathod95/travel-blog/src/blog/travel/2019-01-13/Morocco_1.md

 title: "Visiting Four Cities in Morocco"
 date: "2019-01-19"
 path: "/blog/visiting-four-cities-in-morocco"
 excerpt: "I was so excited to visit finally visit my first African country.
-Morocco is a great place for an introduction to Africa since it is a primarily a touristy country.
+Morocco is a great place for an introduction to Africa since it is a primarily a tourism heavy country.
 The cities are all so unique..."
 tags: ["Travel Guide", "Winter", "Family Trip"]
 continent: ["Africa"]
 country: ["Morocco"]